Jarvis-Consulting-Group/jarvis_data_eng-riavisweswaran/README.md

 # Ria Visweswaran .
 Jarvis Consulting

-As a recent Finance and Economics graduate from Wilfrid Laurier University, I have taken several courses in RDBMS and developed a keen interest in business systems analysis.
-My internships have led across broad spheres of the fintech space, starting at a venture capital firm where I networked with founders of start-up technology companies, documented their processes and leveraged Python APIs to streamline data entry.
-At CGI, I liaised between clients, SMEs and implementation teams for requirements elicitation and to ensure that SLAs were being met.
+I am a recent Finance and Economics graduate from Wilfrid Laurier University with 1.5 years of cross-functional work experience and knowledge of RDBMS.
+Through my research initiatives, I have developed a keen interest in analyzing business systems and identifying opportunities to improve processes.
+My background in consulting has enabled me to liaise between clients, SMEs and implementation teams to coordinate SLAs.
 Additionally, I am proud to be the founder of several charity initiatives that have raised funds for the Down Syndrome Association of Toronto and the Arthritis Society of Canada.
-I am excited to bring my dynamic leadership experience, collaborative skills and technical experience to a full-time business systems analyst role.
+I am excited to bring my dynamic leadership skills, collaborative mindset, and technical experience to a full-time business systems analyst role.

 ## Skills